$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Deception with ToM

-We simulated senders with two levels of DoM: $k\in [-1,1]$ interacting with a DoM$(0)$ receiver.
+The iterated ultimatum game (IUG) \citep{camerer2011behavioral,alon2023between} (illustrated in Fig ~\ref{fig:introduction}(Ultimatum Game)); is a repeated Bayesian mixed-motive game \citep{alon2023between}.
+Briefly, the IUG is played between two agents---a sender and a receiver.
+We will consider how the sender might try to deceive the receiver, and so designate them as $\mu$ and $\nu$ respectively, following the convention established above.
+On each trial $t$ of the game, the sender gets an endowment of 1 monetary unit and offers a (for convenience, discretized) percentage of this to the receiver: $a^t_\mu \in \{0,0.1,0.2\ldots,1\}, t\in [1,T]$ (we used $T$=12).
+If the receiver \emph{accepts} the offer $(a^t_\nu = 1)$, the receiver gets a reward of $r^t_\nu = a^t_{\mu}$ and the sender a reward of $r^t_\mu = 1-a^t_{\mu}$.
+Alternatively, the receiver can \emph{reject} the offer $(a^t_\nu = 0)$, in which case both players receive nothing.
+In this game, agents need to compromise (or at least consider the desires of each other) in order to maximise the reward that they can achieve---this makes the IUG a useful testbed for assessing strategic mentalising.
+We simulated senders with two DoM levels: $k\in [-1,1]$ interacting with a DoM$(0)$ receiver.
 The DoM($-1$) senders came in three behavioural types: one emits uniformly random offers (and so is not endowed with Q-values); the other two have utility functions that are characterized by a threshold, $\psi_\mu \in \{0.1, 0.5\}$: $u^t_\mu(a^t_{\mu},a^t_{\nu}, \theta_\mu) = (1- a^t_{\mu} - \psi_\mu) \cdot a^t_{\nu}$.
 We call these senders the threshold senders.
 The threshold senders compute Q-values based on their models of the world and select their actions via the SoftMax policy (Eq.~\ref{eq:softmax_distribution}).
 The DoM$(-1)$ threshold senders compute the Q-values in the following way---they maintain lower and upper bounds on the viable offer set, $L^t, U^t$.
 These bounds are updated: with $L^0 = 0$ and $U^0=1$.
-In this work we assume that the DoM$(-1)$ agents are extremely myopic, reducing the Q-values to the immediate reward (\cite{alon2023between}).
-In turn, these senders' Q-values (in fact, degenerate Q-values) are simply the immediate utility from every action in the range $a_\mu^t \in [L^t, U^t]$: and not computing the values for actions outside of this interval (narrowing the possible actions after each iteration).
+In this work, we assume that the DoM$(-1)$ agents are extremely myopic, reducing the Q-values to the immediate reward \citep{alon2023between}.
+In turn, these senders' Q-values (in fact, degenerate Q-values) are simply the immediate utility from every action in the range $a_\mu^t \in (L^t, U^t]$: and not computing the values for actions outside of this interval (narrowing the possible actions after each iteration).
 This assumption can be revoked in future work.
-However, since these agents are assumed to lack an opponent model and are often modeled (\cite{gmytrasiewicz_framework_2005}) as having a uniform distribution over future events, we expect the results to hold.
+The sender will select an offer (via SoftMax policy) from the set of potential offer based on the offer's Q-value.
+We model these agents as rational agents, meaning they will not engage in a losing interaction.
+Lacking the option to quit, if the lower bound $L^t$ reaches the sender's threshold $\psi_\mu$ we assume that the sender will not update the bounds and will offer a partition that yields it a zero reward.
+Since these agents are assumed to lack an opponent model and are often modelled \citep{gmytrasiewicz_framework_2005} as having a uniform distribution over future events, we expect the results to hold.
+The DoM$(0)$ receiver infers the behavioural type of the DoM$(-1)$ sender from their action as in Eq.~\ref{eq:dom_zero_belief_update}.
+As described above, we assume that the DoM$(0)$ receiver has full knowledge of the potential types of senders ($\Theta_{\mu_{-1}}$) and its uncertainty is limited to which realization is sampled $\psi_{\mu_{-1}} \in \Theta_{\mu_{-1}}$.
+We leave uncertainty about $\Theta_\mu$ to future work.
+Given the updated beliefs, they compute the Q-values (Eq.~\ref{eq:q_values_of_dom_zero}), via Expectimax search \citep{russell2010artificial} and select an action via a SoftMax policy (Eq.~\ref{eq:softmax_distribution}) with temperature ($\mathcal{T} = 0.1$; which is common knowledge).
+Lastly, the DoM$(1)$ sender simulates the DoM$(0)$ receiver's beliefs and resulting actions during the computation of its Q-values using the IPOMCP algorithm \citep{hula_monte_2015}, with full planning horizon.
+As hypothesised, agents with high DoM take advantage of those with lower DoM.
+The complexity of this manipulation rises with the agents' level.
+The DoM$(0)$ receiver infers the type of the DoM$(-1)$ sender and uses its actions to manipulate the behaviour of the sender (if possible).
+Specifically, if the receiver believes they are partnered with an intentional (non-random) sender, they will try to influence the sender to offer more via strategic rejection (as illustrated in Fig.~\ref{fig:iug_strategic_behaviour_illustration}, illustrating one simulation).
+This will continue until either the sender's threshold is met or until the offers are sufficient given the opportunity cost implied by the planning horizon.
+Note that this type of behaviour is deceptive according to our definition, as the receiver uses its model of the sender to cause the sender to improve its offers, which improves the receiver's utility, by planting ``false-beliefs'' in the DoM$(-1)$ victim's ``mind''.
+On the other hand, if a receiver believes they are partnered with a random sender, then, since the random sender affords no agency, the optimal policy for the receiver is to accept any offer.